 When all your family, crew and guests know how to handle the lines and tie knots correctly, you can dock without incident preventing damage to the boat, loss of fenders and embarrassment.

-Download and print out “Tying and Using Knots” e-Lesson for complete step-by-step instructions, photos and videos for only $11.95.
+Download and print out “Tying and Using Knots” e-Lesson for complete step-by-step instructions, photos and videos.

 It’s the cheapest, and best way to save relationships, avoid damage to your boat, replace embarrassment with confidence and put the fun back in boating.

 We’d like to thank Dan for sharing his story.